rmjordas/awesome-vue/content/components-and-libraries/utilities.md

 - [vue-2-crumbs](https://github.com/Suruat/vue-2-crumbs) - Breadcrumbs plugin for Vue.js 2 framework that allows to select parent route in route meta object with no need of sub-routing.
 Also allows using dynamic data.
 - [vue-pesdk](https://github.com/imgly/pesdk-wrapper-vuejs) - Vue.js wrapper for the PhotoEditorSDK
 - [vue-resolve](https://github.com/javisperez/vue-resolve) - Resolve routes data before entering / rendering the component for that route.
+- [vue-page-stack](https://github.com/hezhongfeng/vue-page-stack) - Routing and navigation for your Vue SPA.
+Vue 单页应用导航管理器

 ## Miscellaneous